 Authentication Operations

-Enabling Authentication on a Collection automatically exposes additional auth-based operations in the Local, REST, and GraphQL APIs.
+Enabling Authentication on a Collection automatically exposes additional auth-based operations in the Local API, REST API, and GraphQL API.

 Access

 The Access operation returns what a logged in user can and can't do with the collections and globals that are registered via your config.
-This data can be immensely helpful if your app needs to show and hide certain features based on access control, as the Payload Admin panel does.
+This data can be immensely helpful if your app needs to show and hide certain features based on Access Control, just as the Admin Panel does.

 REST API endpoint: